What is VIPE?

 WGI?

 WGI is the international governing organization for this activity.
 It stands for Winter Guard International, as indoor winter color guards were their original focus.
-The activity now includes indoor percussion, and WGI recently added a "Winds" category, which is essentially indoor marching band.
+The indoor percussion division began in 1993, and WGI Winds began in 2015.

 How long is the season?